biocompute-objects/bco-rag/docs/installation.md

 ## Create log Directory

-Within the `rag/` directory, create the log directory:
+Within the root of the project, create the log directory:

 ```bash
 mkdir logs/